Source: theupsidetoaging.com byFiona S Giles

 What are the benefits of staying hydrated?

-- Staying hydrated can mean a more independent life: With fewer falls, fainting or confused episodes, your loved one can remain in their own home or care home for longer and spend less time in the hospital.
+- More independent life: With fewer falls, fainting or confused episodes, your loved one can remain in their own home or care home for longer and spend less time in the hospital.

-- Staying hydrated can mean a more comfortable life: More fluid means less constipation and fewer UTIs.
+- More comfortable life: Higher volumes of fluid means less constipation and fewer UTIs.

-- Staying hydrated can mean a longer life: Dehydration is fatal alone if undiagnosed.
+- Longer life: Dehydration is fatal alone if undiagnosed.
 It can also cause other conditions to be more serious, such as diabetes and wound healing.